 - 8. Governments and research institutions are encouraged to invest additional resources in developing treatments to improve end-of-life care.
 This includes, but is not limited to, supporting research on general medical care, specific treatments, psychological implications and organization to improve end-of-life care. - 9.
 When employing treatments, the physician must carefully consider the balance between the intended benefits to the patient and the potential harm.
 National Medical Associations should support the formulation of palliative treatment guidelines. - 10.
 The physician must also communicate to the patient a willingness to discuss at any time the natural course of the disease and what to expect during the dying process, while also providing guidance about treatments and alternatives that could ease the patient's suffering, including palliative care or psychotherapy.
 If a patient indicates a desire to die or expresses suicidal thoughts, the physician has a duty to engage in open and confidential discussions with the patient to understand the motives and reasoning behind these thoughts. - 11.
 Physicians should assist the dying patient in maintaining an optimal quality of life by controlling symptoms and addressing psychosocial and spiritual needs, to enable the patient to die with dignity and in comfort.
 Physicians should inform patients of the availability, benefits and other aspects of palliative care.
 Discussions about patient preferences should be initiated early, routinely offered to all patients and should be revisited regularly to explore any changes patients may have in their wishes, especially as their clinical condition changes.
 Information and communication among the patient, his or her family or intimate associates, surrogates and members of the health care team are one of the fundamental pillars of quality care at the end of life. - 12.
 Physicians should endeavor to identify, understand and address the psychosocial and spiritual needs of their patients, especially as they relate to patients' physical symptoms.
 Physicians should try to ensure that psychological, social and spiritual resources are available to patients, their families and intimate associates, to help them deal with the anxiety, fear and grief associated with the end of life. - 13.
 Physicians should encourage patients to designate a substitute decision-maker/surrogate to make decisions that are not expressed in an advance directive.
 In particular, physicians should discuss the patient's wishes regarding the approach to life-sustaining interventions as well as palliative measures that might have the additional effect of accelerating death.
-Because documented advance directives are sometimes not available in emergency situations, physicians should emphasize to patients the importance of discussing treatment preferences with individuals who are likely to act as substitute health care decision-
+Because documented advance directives are sometimes not available in emergency situations, physicians should emphasize to patients the importance of discussing treatment preferences with individuals who are likely to act as substitute health care decisionmakers/surrogates.
+Whenever possible and consented to by the patient, the patient's substitue decision-makers/surrogates should be included in these conversations.